maxtoroq/maxtoroq.github.io/XCST/c/_param.md

 ## Functions Parameters

 [`c:function`](function.html) parameters have several limitations, due to the fact that they compile to method parameters in C#.
 Type inference does not work when the value is supplied by the `value` attribute (defaults to `object`).
-Default values are limited to constant expressions, or `null`.
+Default values are limited to [constant expressions]({{ page.csharp_spec_url}}expressions.md#constant-expressions).
 The order of parameters is significant.
 Cannot have a parameter without a default value after one with a default value.

 Function parameters must omit the `tunnel` attribute, or have its value set to `false`.